DataGoblin/dayz-server-fake-players/README.md

 This was a small passion project that I decided on to learn and mess around with memory and assembly code.

-- I will not providing support due to the nature of "memory hacking".
+- I will not be providing support due to the nature of "memory hacking".
 Addresses and such change around very often.